152percent/MarqueeGestureRecognizer/README.md

 The playground demonstrates using a `UIPanGestureRecognizer` to create a marquee selection tool that you can use in any UIView.

+To checkout the code, either download this repo or grab the [Playground from here](https://github.com/152percent/MarqueeGestureRecognizer/releases/tag/1.0).

 ## Gestures

 `UIGestureRecogniser`'s are a really powerful way of working with touch events in iOS.
 They allow us to handle taps, pans, pinches and more.
 Through a simple state-driven API we can easily use them to detect lots of types of interactions in our apps.